ayrat555/ayrat555.github.io/_posts/2017-10-18-macros-are-evil.md

 I was satisfied with this solution because it was concise, without any boilerplate code.
 I felt like Hercules when he killed the lernean hydra cutting its heads and searing the headless tendons of the neck but instead of the power of fire I had the power of elixir macros.

-But unfortunately the solution had a couple of problems.
+But unfortunately, the solution had a couple of problems.

-### Problems with the first approach.
+### Problems with the first approach

-Soon an issue with request for implementation of smart contract compilation and interaction was opened in the repository.
+Soon an issue with the request for implementation of smart contract compilation and interaction was opened in the repository.
 The requested feature is more high level compared to the original API methods and it used different combinations of them.

 I decided to test this feature with the mox library created by our lord and savior Jose Valim.
 As described in its readme, the mox library follows the principles outlined in ["Mocks and explicit contracts"](http://blog.plataformatec.com.br/2015/10/mocks-and-explicit-contracts/), summarized below: